 - A. When a student is found responsible for violating the LCCC Student Code of Conduct, one or more of the following sanctions may be imposed: - 1) Warning A warning is an official written or verbal notice to a student that such conduct is in violation of LCCC policies and procedures.
 The continuation of such conduct or action may result in further disciplinary action. - 2) Disciplinary Probation Disciplinary probation is a written reprimand for a violation of the Code.
 Probation is a period of observation and review of conduct during which the student must demonstrate compliance with LCCC policies and procedures.
 Students placed on Disciplinary Probation are not considered to be in good judicial standing with LCCC for the duration of the probationary period.
-Progressive disciplinary action will result, including suspension or expulsion, if repeat violations occur; especially during the probationary period.
-Terms of the probationary period will be determined at the time probation is imposed and will be confirmed in writing to the student. - a.
-Required Compliance For educational purposes other sanctions may be imposed requiring the student to complete a specific mandate as a condition for continuing enrollment, transfer or graduation from LCCC; restriction or denial of privileges. - Educational Activities For educational purposes, mandatory participation in educational activities such as workshops, service learning, writing assignments, etc. may be imposed. - c.
-Restitution The student may be billed for loss or damages or requested to make payment to LCCC or to other persons, groups, or organizations for loss or damages incurred.
-Payment may take the form of appropriate service and/or monetary or material replacement. - d.
-Disciplinary Suspension Disciplinary suspension temporarily terminates the student's enrollment and/or residence hall contract.
-The suspension may be for a specified period of time or for an indefinite period of time until stated conditions are met.
-If a student desires to be reinstated, the Dean of Students must be notified in writing with evidence that any specified conditions for reinstatement have been satisfied. - e.
-Academic Sanctions failing grade for assignment, quiz, or test; or failing grade for the class. - f.
-Expulsion Expulsion terminates a student's academic program and residence hall contract and right to future enrollment.
+Progressive disciplinary action will result, including suspension or expulsion, if repeat violations occur, especially during the probationary period.
+Terms of the probationary period will be determined at the time probation is imposed and will be confirmed in writing to the student. - 3) Required Compliance For educational purposes other sanctions may be imposed requiring the student to complete a specific mandate as a condition for continuing enrollment, transfer or graduation from LCCC; restriction or denial of privileges. - 4) Educational Activities For educational purposes, mandatory participation in educational activities such as workshops, service learning, writing assignments, etc. may be imposed. - 5) Restitution The student may be billed for loss or damages or requested to make payment to LCCC or to other persons, groups, or organizations for loss or damages incurred.
+Payment may take the form of appropriate service and/or monetary or material replacement. - 6) Disciplinary Suspension Disciplinary suspension temporarily terminates the student's enrollment and/or residence hall contract.
+The suspension may be for a specified period of time or for an

+- indefinite period of time until stated conditions are met.
+If a student desires to be reinstated, the Dean of Students must be notified in writing with evidence that any specified conditions for reinstatement have been satisfied. - 7) Academic Sanctions failing grade for assignment, quiz, or test; or failing grade for the class. - 8) Expulsion Expulsion terminates a student's academic program and residence hall contract and right to future enrollment.
 The student may also be prevented from returning to LCCC premises.
-Students who are expelled are responsible for all financial obligations at the College. - g.
-The following sanctions may also be imposed upon recognized student organizations: - i.
-Those sanctions listed in a. thru f. above - ii.
-Loss of all privileges, including LCCC recognition, for a specified or indefinite period of time
+Students who are expelled are responsible for all financial obligations at the College. - 9) The following sanctions may also be imposed upon recognized student organizations: - a.
+Those sanctions listed in 1) thru 6) above - b.
+Loss of all privileges, including LCCC recognition, for a specified or indefinite period of time - 10) The following sanctions may be notated on a student's academic transcript: - a.
+Disciplinary Suspension for Student Code of Conduct Violations - b.
+Disciplinary Expulsion for Student Code of Conduct violations - Pending Conduct A student who withdraws or leaves LCCC during an investigation for a serious violation of the Student Code of Conduct